 Decide on a VPS Provider

-In order to install Docker, we first need a VPS or Virtual Private Server, I'm going to go with Vultr (Affiliate - Get $100 credit for 30 days) as they have some high quality ones here in Australia and across the globe.
+In order to install Docker, we first need a VPS or Virtual Private Server, I'm going to go with Vultr a global VPS Provider (Affiliate - Get $100 credit for 30 days) as they have some high quality ones here in Australia and across the globe.

 Essentially you're looking for a VPS with specs above this:

 - SSD/NVME SSD Storage device with 20GB or more of space.

 - Latest Linux kernel that'll support Docker such as Ubuntu 18.04.

 As we're going to deploy Cloudflare over the top of the NGINX server to serve our blog requests to the end user, the location of your server (the origin) is less of an issue nowadays.
 I would however deploy your server wherever you believe your audience for your blog will sit.
 For me this is in Australia.

 Under the product Section of Vultr, click the Plus button and deploy a new server.

 For my alexgallacher blog I'm going to use a High Frequency Instance, based out of Sydney, using Ubuntu 18.04 x64 (use Ubuntu 21.04 if possible) which comes out to $6 USD a month - Just over the price of two coffee's a month (at least here in Australia).